machal/cssmine-content/fallback-strategie-css3.md

 In this example, we do not worry with the fact that older browsers do not render transitions.
-Their only purpose is to enhance user experience in modern broswers.
+Their only purpose is to enhance user experience in modern browsers.

-If, however, a transition carries information (i.g. a file upload indication), we will have to provide a way so that older browsers understand that.
+If, however, a transition carries information (e.g. a file upload indication), we will have to provide a way so that older browsers understand it.

 Therefore, the zero fallback presents a solution for getting away with animations, rounded corners, shadows, custom fonts and many other CSS3